 Ralf GUM: from Würzburg to Johannesburg!

 You’ve been around for quite some time now.
 How would you see your evolution as a producer, arranger, musician?
-Have you eventually come to a difference in terms of approach when coming to conceive this new album…
+Have you eventually come to a difference in terms of approach when conceiving this new album?

 An album is most likely a story from A to Z. Let us know about it?

-“In a globalized world, knowledge can easily be transferred from one part of the planet to any other, so there’s no real need to move to a specific place regarding this.
-But feeling can’t be transferred from A to B. Hence it was more to feel and inhale the energy of the country, than musical knowledge which made me relocate…”
+“In a globalized world, knowledge can easily be transferred from one part of the planet to any other.
+So there’s no real need to move to a specific place regarding this.
+But feeling can’t be transferred from A to B. Hence it was more to feel and inhale the energy of the country than musical knowledge that made me relocate…”

 Was going to Africa for you like going to the cradle / the roots of the groove?
 Eventually get some necessary emulation?
 Feed your need for more knowledge???